The BPD Parent And The Child

 There is likely too, to be a significant degree of randomness and unpredictability attached to how the parent chooses to view the child at any given point in time; this creates an alarming and distressing state of confusion in the child’s mind.

 But why does this happen?
-Essentially, the parent manifests this ‘splitting behaviour’ because s/he has failed to develop the capacity to see that people tend to be a mixture of good and bad but only as ‘all-good’ or ‘all-bad’ at any given point in time.
+Essentially, the parent manifests this ‘splitting behavior’ because s/he has failed to develop the capacity to see that people tend to be a mixture of good and bad but only as ‘all-good or ‘all-bad at any given point in time.

-The child will only be seen as ‘all-good’ for as long as long as s/he acts strictly in accord with the parent’s wishes/demands.
-However, as hinted at above, the parent might keep shifting the goal posts so that how the parent wants the child to behave becomes nebulous and opaque.
+The child will only be seen as ‘all-good for as long as s/he acts strictly in accord with the parent’s wishes/demands.
+However, as hinted at above, the parent might keep shifting the goalposts so that how the parent wants the child to behave becomes nebulous and opaque.

-Primarily, as far as the parent is concerned, it is essential that the child remain at all times utterly obedient, loyal, compliant and amenable to satisfying his/her (ie the parent’s) emotional needs.
+Primarily, as far as the parent is concerned, it is essential that the child remains at all times utterly obedient, loyal, compliant, and amenable to satisfying his/her (ie the parent’s) emotional needs.
 As long as the child can do this, s/he is approved of and accepted by the parent.

-However, it is, of course, impossible for the child to keep up with the parent’s overly exacting expectations and perpetually fulfil their insatiable emotional needs.
+However, it is, of course, impossible for the child to keep up with the parent’s overly exacting expectations and perpetually fulfill their insatiable emotional needs.